iocoop/policies/Bylaws.md

 ### Section 10.03.
 Inspection of Membership List.

-(a) Subject to the Corporation's right to set aside a member's demand for inspection pursuant to Section 12601 of the California Corporations Code and the power of the court to limit inspection rights pursuant to Section 12602 of the California Corporations Code, and unless the Corporation provides a reasonable alternative pursuant to Section 10.03(c) of these Bylaws, a member may do either or both of the following:
+(a) Subject to the Corporation's right to set aside a member's demand for inspection pursuant to Coop Law Section 12601 and the power of the court to limit inspection rights pursuant to Coop Law Section 12602, and unless the Corporation provides a reasonable alternative pursuant to Section 10.03(c) of these Bylaws, a member may do either or both of the following:

    1. Inspect and copy the record of all the members' names, addresses, and voting rights, at reasonable times, on making a written demand five (5) business days in advance which states the purpose for which the inspection rights are requested;